 Sometimes dogs shake to get rid of something in their fur, like water or dirt.
 Other times, they tremble at the sound of fireworks.
 But what does it mean when they shiver out of the blue?

-When your healthy dog is shaking and panting, check for signs and possible external causes.
+When your healthy dog is panting and shaking, check for signs and possible external causes.
 These may generally be non-serious ones, but some symptoms require immediate attention from your veterinarian.

 To help you make better pet care decisions, know the 7 reasons why dogs tremble and the possible treatments for each.